-Central Hudson Gas & Electric Corporation ("Central Hudson" or "Company") is a regulated transmission and distribution utility that provides electric service to approximately 309,000 customers in a service area of approximately 2,600 square miles in eight counties of New York State's Mid-Hudson River Valley.
+Central Hudson is a regulated transmission and distribution utility that provides electric service to approximately 314,000 customers in a service area of approximately 2,600 square miles in eight counties of New York State's Mid-Hudson River Valley.
 Central Hudson's service territory extends north from the suburbs of metropolitan New York City to the Capital District of Albany.

-Central Hudson owns substations having an aggregate transformer capacity of 6,826 MVA.
-Central Hudson's electric transmission system consists of approximately 593 pole miles of line.
-The electric distribution system consists of approximately 7,158 pole miles of overhead lines and 1,656 trench miles of underground primary lines.
+Central Hudson owns substations having an aggregate transformer capacity of 6,918 MVA.
+Central Hudson's electric transmission system consists of approximately 581 pole miles of line.
+The electric distribution system consists of approximately 7,149 pole miles of overhead lines and 1,678 trench miles of underground primary lines.